szilard/datascience-latency/README.md

 (this essentially runs at memory bandwidth).

-#### TODO
+#### Possible things to do

-It would be interesting to do some more thinking in terms of #operations (FLOPS), CPU or memory bound, memory bandwidth, multicore, L1,L2,L3 caches, pipelining etc. for the above 4 classes of analytical tasks.
+It would be interesting to do some more thinking in terms of #operations (FLOPS), CPU or memory bound (memory bandwidth), multicore, L1,L2,L3 caches, pipelining etc. for the above 4 classes of analytical tasks.
 It would be also great to do some instrumentation and to measure/see the inner workings.